We were fortunate enough to retrieve this screenshot of an older website.

 - On-going maintenance is a must: Whenever WordPress rolls out an update, you’re at risk of breaking your template or plugin set.
 If a WordPress core update conflicts with existing plugins and themes, they won’t work until the third-party developer updates the plugin or theme.

-Thus, engage a dedicated WordPress developing and maintenance team.
+Thus, engage a dedicated WordPress development and maintenance team.

 A certain user in Education Management writes,